CHAIR, PUBLIC OFFICER, MEMBERSHIP OFFICER:

-VICE-CHAIR and MEMBERSHIP OFFICER: Jocelyn Howden.
-Jocelyn is passionate about protecting the natural environment.
+Jocelyn Howden is passionate about protecting the natural environment.
 She was instrumental in the creation of Glenorie Wildlife Refuge, an area of around 80 ha which preserves local flora, birds, reptiles, insects and mammal species in a wildlife corridor between two creeks.
-Jocelyn is a teacher by training and registered foster carer.
+Jocelyn has a BA DipEd, is a teacher by training and a registered foster carer.
 She has worked for the Greens, The Wilderness Society and CSIRO.
-“I joined HEN as I see it providing locals with an opportunity to help protect the biodiversity, farmland and clean air and water of the Hawkesbury region.
-Jocelyn is now also Chair of the Cattai Hills Environment Network [CHEN] newly formed to protect the Cattai wetland complex from inappropriate development.
+“I joined HEN as I see it providing locals with an opportunity to help protect the biodiversity, farmland and clean air and water of the Hawkesbury region”.
+Jocelyn is also a member of the Cattai Hills Environment Network [CHEN] formed to protect the Cattai wetland complex from inappropriate development.

 Christine Watson joined the team to much acclaim at our 2017 AGM and has been hard at work assisting on the waste campaign with the Responsible Cafés BYO coffee cup project in our towns.
 Her background as a former head teacher of science and sustainability is a huge asset to the HEN team.

 Dr Michelle Mak is an agricultural scientist and lecturer at Western Sydney University.
 Michelle is also Treasurer of the Henry Doubleday Research Association of Australia (HDRAA) which runs the Hawkesbury EarthCare Centre and organic community garden.
 She is an appointed member of the board at Protected Cropping Australia (PCA) the peak industry body for covered crops and nurseries.
 Michelle is also a regular at the Hawkesbury Climate Action Network (HCAN) and Penrith Hawkesbury Environmental Educators Network (PHEEN)